*Distributed locks with Redis

 - Safety property: Mutual exclusion.
 At any given moment, only one client can hold a lock.

 - Liveness property A: Deadlock free.
-Eventually it is always possible to acquire a lock, even if the client that locked a resource crashed or gets partitioned.
+Eventually it is always possible to acquire a lock, even if the client that locked a resource crashes or gets partitioned.

 - Liveness property B: Fault tolerance.
 As long as the majority of Redis nodes are up, clients are able to acquire and release locks.